-$Help\ Functionality.\$ SciPy has a nice built-in help functionality.
-If you have done the recommended from scipy import then you can write info(mod) or info(mod.name) for getting the documentation of a module mod, or a function or class name in mod.
+Help Functionality.
+SciPy has a nice built-in help functionality.
+If you have done the recommended then you can write info(mod) or info(mod.name) for getting the documentation of a module mod, or a function or class name in mod.
 For many SciPy modules the standard help utility drowns the user in information (mainly because of all the imported names in SciPy modules), but the info function provides just the doc string.